Shaina-Z/Git-Cookin-/egdd.md

 \- Overcooked:
   \- Medium: Game
   \- Explanation: The art style creates a welcoming environment despite the stressful situation.
-The game itself also simulates a restaurant managing experience, which will also be present in this game.
+The game itself also simulates a restaurant management experience, which will also be present in this game.
 \- \*Papa’s Pizzeria\*:
   \- Medium: Game
   \- Explanation: How the customers give their orders allows for different food items with the same ingredients.
 Also, the “snobby” customers allow for some level of difficulty that makes sense in a restaurant scenario.